Best FPS and RTS Gaming Mouse 2017

 So, if you're looking for the perfect gaming mouse, take a look at the mice below, and choose whichever one is comfortable and matches your grip.

-Top 6 FPS and RTS PC Gaming Mice
+The Top 6 FPS and RTS PC Gaming Mice of 2017

 Before I begin, it's important to realize that any of the gaming mice on this list are perfectly reasonable options for both FPS and RTS games.
 What it's most likely to come down to are size and shape.